Q: Who are Don and Gee Nicholl?

 Q: Are the names of those who place in the competition distributed to production companies?

-A: Each year, we compile contact lists of quarterfinalists, semifinalists and finalists that include each entrant’s name, script title and genre, contact phone number and e-mail address.
+A: Each year, we compile contact lists of quarterfinalists, semifinalists and finalists that include each entrant’s name, script title and genre.
+Additionally, at the discretion of the entrant, a contact phone number, e-mail address, and log line are included.
 We distribute the lists to producers, executives, agents, managers and others in the development community who know about the competition and contact the Academy to request them.
 We do not release home addresses – only phone numbers and e-mail addresses.

 Q: About how many requests for those lists do you get?

 A: Each year, we distribute hundreds of copies of the lists, which seem to be passed along within the development community.

 Q: Do the lists generate many industry queries?